 Research is the foundation on which any solid science is built.
-This course will introduce you to research methodologies frequently used in the social sciences, appropriate methodology, the ABCs of conducting research, learning how to define “variables”, experimental design and statistics.
+This course will introduce you to research methodologies frequently used in the social sciences, appropriate methodology, the ABCs of conducting research, learning how to define “variables”, experimental design, and statistics.

-By the end of this course, you should be comfortable reading method and results sections of journal articles, and understand a range of different research methods (as well as when to employ each).
+By the end of this course, you should be comfortable reading the method and results sections of journal articles, and understand a range of different research methods (as well as when to employ each).

 The course will begin with an overview of how research, and its appropriate methodology, came about in science and, more specifically, psychology.

 We will then go over the ABCs of conducting research, learning how to define “variables” and why they are important.

 While this course will also touch upon statistics and their importance, it will not require a comprehensive knowledge of the subject.

 The course will conclude with a section on experimental results and the ways in which experimental design and statistics can be used to ensure certain results.